 We take pride in ensuring all stakeholders are involved in a positive working relationship between the teachers, including planning and instruction.
-We consistently make efforts by providing time in the master schedule for common planning that focuses on instruction.
-During this time, every department has a specific period that they meet with their colleagues to create lesson plans that are based on data and the various needs of the students.
+We consistently make efforts by building time in the master schedule for common planning that focuses on instruction.
+During weekly common planning sessions, departments have the opportunity to meet and collaborate with their colleagues and address the various needs of the students.
+In addition, instructional coaches and administrators provide access to data from Power BI and other assessments that drive instructional decision-making throughout the process.